billbreit/BitWiseApps/readme.txt

 The overall development phase is maybe mid beta, excluding an envisioned asynchronous framework/mechanism based on asyncio, which may be at the slightly post pre-alpha stage.

-Known compatibility is Python v3.9 and micropython v1.20-22.0, running on the Raspberry Pi Pico and the Arduino Nano ESP 32.
-I would like to support newer versions of CircuitPython (8+), I haven't been able to get it all the parts working yet.
+Known compatibility is Python v3.9+ and micropython v1.20-22.0, running on the Raspberry Pi Pico and the Arduino Nano ESP 32.

 To run a __name__=='__main__': style test script, start up a decent terminal, change current directory to point to liststore and tablestore and run: